GeniusDai/kingpin/README.md

 ![image](https://github.com/GeniusDai/kingpin/raw/dev/pictures/kingpin.001.png)

-Procedure for the EpollTPServer:
+EpollTPServer:

     1. Trying to get mutex from thread shared data, if it's locked, it won't block.

     2. If got the mutex, IO thread register EPOLLIN for the listening socket.

     3. Wait for epoll events.

     4. Handle the connected sockets.

     5. Using the accept syscall for the listening socket to get one connected socket.

     6. Register the connected sockets.

     7. Release the mutex.

-Procedure for the EpollTPClient:
+EpollTPClient:

     1. Init the connected sockets using the connect syscall.

     2. Register the connected sockets.

     3. Wait for the epoll events.

     4. Handle the connected sockets.

 ![image](https://github.com/GeniusDai/kingpin/raw/dev/pictures/kingpin.002.png)

-Procedure for the async logger:
+Async Logger:

     1. Get mutex for the log buffer, if it's locked, it will block.

     2. Write log to the buffer.

     3. Release the mutex.

     4. Notify the corresponding backend thread.

     5. Backend thread being waked up by the condition variable.

     6. Backend thread trying to get the mutex, if it's locked, it will sleep until next time being notified.

     7. If get mutex, read from the buffer.

     8. Write buffer to the corresponding fd.

     9. Release the mutex.

 # Repository Contents